Eun/DisableMonitor/README.md

 DisableMonitor
 ==============
+Adds the mission Feature to disable a monitor to your Mac!

-Disables / Enables a Monitor on your Mac Computer.
+Easily disable or enable a monitor on your Mac!